Piyushiitk24/EduLadder/README.md

 ### 💡 Have an Idea?
 Feel free to open an issue to discuss new features or improvements!

+### 👩‍🏫 Educators Welcome!
+We especially welcome contributions from educators who can help improve the educational content and user experience.

 ---

 ## 👨‍💻 About the Developer